District Head Quarter of Kameng

 What to see

 For most tourists, Bomdila is a one night stopover destination on the way to Tawang.
 Most visitors reach here late in the evening and start onwards journey next day early, leaving little time to explore the town.
-If you have some time in hand there are a lot you can do and see here.
+If you have some time in hand there is a lot you can do and see here.

 Visit to the local market can be an enriching experience.
 There are ladies selling handicraft items such as bags with intricate designs.
 You can also buy the famous chilli which is known as "Bhut Jolokia" in Assam and is said to be the hottest chilli in the world.
 According to Guinness, the chilli is about 400 times hotter than normal chilli.